-Biochemistry; Biophysics; Membrane Fusion; Dynamins; Chromatin Assembly and Disassembly; SNARE Proteins; Optical Tweezers
+Biochemistry; Biophysics; Cell Biology; Membrane Fusion; Dynamins; Chromatin Assembly and Disassembly; SNARE Proteins; Optical Tweezers

 Structures and dynamics of cells are ultimately determined by numerous intra- and inter-molecular forces.
 Nevertheless, these forces are generally too weak to be directly detectable in traditional bulk experiments.
 Our group has broad interests in measuring the forces that hold single proteins or protein-DNA complexes together and the forces that are generated by various molecular engines, as a crucial step to understand their biological functions.
 Our primary tool is high-resolution optical tweezers, which is capable of detecting the forces and displacements involved in protein conformation transitions at subnanometer and submillisecond resolution.